Visual Subnet Calculator

 CIDR Notation

-CIDR (Classless Inter-Domain Routing) notation uses a suffix like /24 to indicate the number of bits in the network portion of an IP address.
-For example, 192.168.1.0/24 indicates that the first 24 bits (three octets) define the network, leaving 8 bits for host addresses.
+In IPv4, CIDR notation uses a suffix like /24 to indicate the number of bits in the network portion of an IP address.
+For example, an IPv4 address like 192.168.1.0 with a /24 suffix means that the first 24 bits (three octets) define the network, leaving the remaining 8 bits for host addresses within that network.
+This allows for more flexible allocation of IP address blocks compared to the old classful system.

 Reserved IPs by Cloud Providers